39th World Zionist Congress: Proceedings

 to Investigate the Events of October 7".

 On November 5, 2025, Yesh Atid leader Yair Lapid announced that his party was withdrawing from the World Zionist Organization, accusing the institution of corruption and cronyism.
 He also said his party will push to nationalize the Keren Kayemeth LeIsrael–Jewish National Fund and bring it under state control and would consider doing the same with other WZO institutions.
 Lapid also said Yesh Atid was withdrawing from all WZC agreements and would not accept any positions within the organization, saying "Yesh Atid has decided it will not be part of any of the agreements in the Zionist institutions.
 We will not take jobs, we will not take budgets, we will not take managerial positions, and we will not be part of the deal being stitched together there...We entered politics to fight corruption, not to be part of a system to arrange jobs for the Netanyahu family and the Deri family.
 We wanted to clean the national institutions of the culture of corruption and political appointments, but it’s not possible.
 There’s no way to do it, and no one to do it with.”

+At the end of November, the WZO's general council ratified a power-sharing agreement for the World Zionist Organization and Jewish National Fund-KKL with an expanded role for the WZO president and an even distribution of positions between the left and right, with the number of portfolios expanding from 14 to 20.
+Both Yair Netanyahu and representatives of the Otzma Yehudit were excluded from office.
+Under the agreement, Rabbi Doron Perez of the World Mizrachi movement will serve as president of the WZO, with the position of president being given added power and responsibility, while Yaakov Hagoel of Likud will continue as WZO chairman for 2 and a half years and then be replaced by a member of the pluralistic/liberal bloc, who will be chosen later.
+At the Jewish National Fund, a representative of the pluralistic/liberal bloc will be chair for the first half of the term followed by a member of Likud.
+Both individuals will be chosen later.